jeremyreeder/gridscout/docs/_posts/2018-08-30-google-killed-gmap4.md

 ---

-Google recently changed its API usage policy, effectively putting the non-profit [Gmap4][gmap4] out of business.
+Google recently changed its API usage policy, effectively putting the non-profit [Gmap4℠][gmap4] out of business.
 That's unfortunate, as Gmap4 was designed to benefit disaster-management organizations and was doing a great deal of good in that realm.
-Since [GridScout™][gridscout] used Gmap4 for its aerial views, that feature currently won't work.
+Since [GridScout Map™][gridscout] used Gmap4 for its aerial views, that feature currently won't work.
 While this does not affect GridScout's primary goal of searching Google Maps and performing bulk collection of MGRS location data, it does make it harder to verify the relevance of unfamiliar search results.
 The maker of Gmap4 has made appeals to